jiachengxiong/ConfSeq/shape_conditioned_generation/README.md

 >     skimage = None
 > ```

-Upon successful execution, the processed dataset will be available at `data/`.
-This dataset will serve as the input for training and evaluation.
-Alternatively, you can download the processed datasets directly from [this link](mylink).
+Upon successful execution, the processed dataset will be available under `data/`, ready for model training and evaluation.
+Alternatively, you can directly download the preprocessed datasets from [this link](mylink).

+---

-## Model Training
+## 🏋️ Model Training

-To train the unconditional generation model, run:
+To train the shape-conditioned generation model, execute:

 ```bash
 bash scripts/train_surfbart.sh
 ```

-A pre-trained model checkpoint is also available for download [here](mylink).
+A pretrained model checkpoint can also be downloaded from [this link](mylink).

+---

-## Molecule Generation
+## 🌱 Molecule Generation

-To generate molecules using the trained model, execute:
+To generate molecules using the trained model, run:

 ```bash
 bash scripts/sample_confseq.sh
 ```

+---

-## Evaluation
+## 📊 Evaluation

-We utilize the ShaEP software to calculate the shape similarity between the generated molecules and the reference molecules as suggested by [SQUID](https://github.com/keiradams/SQUID).
-You can download the ShaEP software from [this link](https://users.abo.fi/mivainio/shaep/index.php) or use the software provided in the `software` directory.
+We evaluate the shape similarity between generated molecules and reference molecules using **ShaEP**, as recommended by [SQUID](https://github.com/keiradams/SQUID).
+You can download ShaEP from [this link](https://users.abo.fi/mivainio/shaep/index.php) or use the executable provided in the `software` directory.

-To evaluate the quality of generated molecules, please run the following command:
+To perform the evaluation, run:

 ```bash
 bash scripts/evaluate_confseq.sh